-Centers using the R-E classification have demonstrated the goal to save eyes may be achievable for tumors that are R-E Group IV or lower.
+Centers using the R-E classification have demonstrated that the goal to save eyes may be achievable for tumors that are R-E Group IV or lower.
 The backbone of the chemoreduction protocols has generally been carboplatin, etoposide, and vincristine (CEV).
-Studies from The Children's Hospital of Philadelphia and Wills Eye Hospital reported that enucleation or EBRT may be avoided in R-E Group I, II, and III eyes when patients were treated for six cycles.[1,2,21] Other available data have been published in abstract form, and larger studies with more mature data are still required to make definitive conclusions.
-Group V tumors, particularly those with vitreous seeding, have proven problematic.
-Local control was often transient in patients with vitreous seeding or very large tumors (R-E Group V), and fewer than half of patients were treated successfully without requiring EBRT and/or enucleation.[1,2]
+Studies from The Children's Hospital of Philadelphia and Wills Eye Hospital reported that enucleation or EBRT may be avoided in R-E Group I, II, and III eyes when patients were treated with six cycles.[1,12,21] Tumors associated with massive vitreous or subretinal seeds have proven problematic.
+Local control was often transient in patients with vitreous seeding or very large tumors (R-E Group V), and fewer than half of patients were treated successfully without requiring EBRT and/or enucleation.[1,12]

-Other researchers reported the use of nine courses of CEV with the addition of high-dose cyclosporine A (a modulator of the p-glycoprotein) for eight R-E Group V eyes with an 88% (7 out of 8 eyes) success rate without the use of EBRT or enucleation.[44,45] However, conflicting results were seen in another study using the cyclosporine regimen in ten R-E Group V eyes, which reported only a 20% (2 out of 10 eyes) success rate.
+Other researchers reported the use of nine courses of CEV with the addition of high-dose cyclosporine A (a modulator of the p-glycoprotein) for eight R-E Group V eyes with an 88% (7 out of 8 eyes) success rate without the use of EBRT or enucleation.[58,59] However, conflicting results were seen in another study using the cyclosporine regimen in ten R-E Group V eyes, which reported only a 20% (2 out of 10 eyes) success rate.